SkylerHe/ur_slurm/slurm_tutorial.md

     - The `-e` flag tells Bash to exit the script immediately if any command within the script fails (returns a non-zero exit status).
 This is useful for ensuring that errors do not go unnoticed and that the script doesn’t proceed with incomplete or incorrect operations.
 For instance, if a file is missing or a command fails, the script will stop rather than continuing and potentially causing further issues.

 ## 2. **SBATCH Directives**
    These are special comments that start with `#SBATCH`, which SLURM interprets as job scheduling instructions.
-They specify the resources and configurations needed for your job.
+They specify the resources and configurations needed for your job. `#SBATCH` directives can be in any order.
 Here’s a breakdown of each directive:

 - **`#SBATCH --job-name=CPUEXAMPLE`**:
     - **Purpose**: This sets the name of your job, which will appear in SLURM’s job queue and in any job-related notifications.
 This name is helpful for identifying and tracking your job, especially when managing multiple jobs or when receiving email notifications.